d-plaindoux/suitcase/README.md

 Ad-Hoc Case class and more ...
 ------------------------------

-For more information are given in the [corresponding Wiki](https://github.com/d-plaindoux/suitcase/wiki/Introduction)
+More information and descriptions are given in the [corresponding Wiki](https://github.com/d-plaindoux/suitcase/wiki/Introduction)

 Other Propositions
 ------------------